 - Duolingo: 100 (internet-based)

 Some programs require a higher minimum score.
-Refer to graduate bulletin program pages for more information.
+Refer to graduate catalog program pages for more information.

 The official score must be received by the Graduate School before an application will be considered.